-

 in the United States.

-Esther told me of a famous geneticist (Élie Leo Wollman).
-His parents
+Esther told me of a famous geneticist (Élie Leo Wollman) whose parents

-(Elizabeth Wollman and Eugène Wollman) were researchers at the Institut
+(Elizabeth Wollman and Eugène Wollman) had been researchers at the Institut

-scientists (they were sent to Auschwitz and never seen again).
-Their son
+scientists, who were subsequently sent to Auschwitz and never seen again.
+The day

-care of him until the end of the war.
-He survived the Holocaust
+the catacombs of the Institut Pasteur, caring for him until the end of the war.

 1.